 "During Windows 98 Setup, ACPI is installed only on systems that are listed on the retail compact disc as good ACPI systems.
 However, if you have had the system BIOS updated to a fully functioning ACPI BIOS, you can have ACPI installed by using the following procedure.

 To install ACPI

+Flash the BIOS to the latest rev. Run Regedit.
 Under HKEY_LOCAL_MACHINE\Software\Microsoft\Windows\CurrentVersion\Detect, add a String value called ACPIOption, and set it to 1.

 In Control Panel, click Add/Remove Hardware and have it run full detection."

 When I checked the Registry there was no ACPIOption, so I added it as per instructions and ran full detection.